csci338/class-exercises-fall2024/lab04/answers.md

 ## 5. Persisting our DB

 1. What is the difference between the `run` and the `exec` command?
+-- The docker run command creates and starts a new container based on a specified image, while docker exec runs a command inside an already running container without starting a new one.

 2. What does the `docker exec -it` command do, exactly.
 Try asking ChatGPT!
+-- The "docker exec -it <container-id> <command>" command allows you to run a command inside a running container.
+The -i flag keeps the input stream open, and the -t flag allocates a pseudo-terminal, enabling you to interact with the container in a shell-like environment.

 3. What was the purpose of creating a volume?
+-- The purpose of creating a volume is to persist data.
+You can make it to where data created or modified by the container is saved and available even if the container is removed or replaced.

 4. Optional: How does the TODO app code know to use the volume you just made?
 Hint: open `app/src/persistence/sqlite.js` and see if you can figure it out.

 ## 6. Using Bind Mounts
 1. Why are bind mounts useful?
+-- We can use Bind Mounts to not only persist data, but also allow the addition of data and see it implemented immediately

 2. Note that the commands below can also be represented in a Dockerfile (instead of in one big string of commands on the terminal).
 What are the advantages of using a Dockerfile?

+-- A Dockerfile ensures that the environment setup and execution is consistently repeated across multiple systems or environments.
+-- Using a Dockerfile allows you to easily update and maintain the build process.
+When changes are needed, they can be made in one place rather than modifying and running lengthy terminal commands.
+-- A Dockerfile can be easily modified and open in other text editors like Visual Studio Code, which can then come with helpful syntax and logic help.

 ```
 docker run -dp 3000:3000 \